hackbrightacademy/explore-python/contents/conditionals.rst

     False

 This :term:`expression`, which is the comparison of two strings, results in the boolean value ``False``.
-We can also compare two numbers.
+We can also compare numbers, checking if they're the same, smaller, or larger than each other.
 Read the following boolean expressions:

 .. code-block:: python